MicoBlanc/Chipster/packages/chipster/README.md

 />
 ```

-For more advanced usage and full API documentation, please refer to our [API Documentation]
+For more advanced usage and full API documentation, please refer to the [official docs](https://chipster.micoblanc.me)